Object Oriented Design and Development

 }

-Note how the argument to addClickHandler() is now a ClickHandler object with a lambda as an argument.
+Note how the anonymous class, with its onClick() method, is no longer present.
+Instead the argument to addClickHandler() is now a ClickHandler object with a lambda as an argument.
 This lambda is the Single Abstract Method implementation, i.e. the implementation for the onClick() for our button.

 For this to work you need to change your interface to be a functional interface.
 To do this, you just precede the keyword interface with the keyword fun: